Analysis | Republican politics and right-wing media continue to fuse

 To be fair, there’s not much chance for a freshman legislator from the minority party to really shape policy.
 But it’s rare for a legislator to explicitly prioritize the spotlight of Congress over its constitutional function.

 Cawthorn was also simply being frank where others are more subtle.
-House Republicans like Rep. Matt Gaetz (R-Fla.) are far better known for their gimmicks and turns of phrase than they are for their policy positions.
-A review of Gaetz appearances on Fox News since taking office in 2017 shows that he’s appeared on the network for about 46 hours over the last three years.
+House Republicans such as Rep. Matt Gaetz (R-Fla.) are far better known for their gimmicks and turns of phrase than they are for their policy positions.
+A review of Gaetz appearances on Fox News since taking office in 2017 shows that he’s appeared on the network for about 46 hours over the past three years.

 Over the past 12 months, he’s averaged 87 minutes a month.
-If each appearance was three minutes long, that’s an average of an appearance a day.
+If each appearance were three minutes long, that would be an average of an appearance a day.

 We are therefore not surprised by Axios’s report on Tuesday that Gaetz is thinking about taking the next step in his career: giving up his House seat for one behind the desk at the conservative network Newsmax.
 Newsmax emerged as the more Trump-loyal cable network in the wake of the 2020 election, given Fox’s crowd-displeasing decision to adhere to the reality of Trump’s loss.
 Newsmax’s ratings, almost always well below Fox’s, have slipped of late, but for a guy with such a robustly demonstrated affinity for television cameras, it’s easy to see why the upstart network holds some appeal.
-(It’s not clear how Fox News would fill Gaetz’s hour-and-a-half of airtime each month.)
+(It’s not clear how Fox News would fill Gaetz’s hour and a half of airtime each month.)

 We should be clear that Gaetz is not in any danger of losing his House seat.
-He won reelection in 2018 by 35 points and in 2020 by 30.
-But if you want to build a national following with a hard-right ideology, it’s harder to do so in politics, where one might have to compromise to earn a majority, than in media, where (as The Atlantic’s James Fallows points out) a large minority is good enough.
+He won reelection in 2018 by 34 points and in 2020 by 30.
+But if you want to build a national following with a hard-right ideology, it’s harder to do so in politics, where one might have to compromise to earn a majority, than in media, where (as the Atlantic’s James Fallows points out) a large minority is good enough.
 Trump was an outlier, in that his strategy of simply playing to a fervent minority actually worked.

 Well, once.